KangLiao929/Awesome-Deep-Camera-Calibration/Benchmark/readme.md

 ### Directory/Data Structure and Parsing

 We unified the format of all datasets as follows.
 In the label, we record the matched points between img1 and img2.
 In MSCOCO, GoogleEarch, and GoogleMap, we adopt the four vertices while in CAHomo, we leverage six matched key points induced in the same plane.
-For LK-based alignment algorithms, we also provide the original images of img2 in the datasets of MSCOCO, GoogleEarch, and GoogleMap.
+For LK-based alignment algorithms, we also provide the original images of img2 (named ''img2_ori'') in the datasets of MSCOCO, GoogleEarch, and GoogleMap.

 ```
 ├── Dataset